TomasTV/TomasTV/README.md

 --->

-Im currently coding in BitBucket, sorry GitHub...
+Since 1st of November i've been coding on BitBucket, sorry GitHub...